Contributed code FAQ

 Why doesn't my newly installed plugin show up in the list of plugins?

 Firstly, check that you have visited your admin index page http://your_moodle_site.org/admin/index.php to complete the installation.
 Next, check that you unzipped the archive to the correct folder, and that the new plugin folder is not contained within another folder.

 How do I contribute code to Moodle?

-Is there any information on creating a new add-on?
+Is there any information on creating a new module or plugin?